A systematic procedure to build the beyond generalized Proca field theory: Acknowledgments

 \section{Acknowledgments}

-A.G.C. would like to thank Luis Gabriel Gómez for useful comments on the manuscript.
-A.G.C. was supported by the Postdoctoral Fellowship Program~2019000052 funded by VIE - UIS.
-This work was supported by the following grants: Colciencias–DAAD – 110278258747 RC-774-2017, VCTI - UAN - 2017239, DIEF de Ciencias - UIS - 2460, and Centro de Investigaciones - USTA - 1952392.
+A.G.C. dedicates this work to his mother María Libia Cadavid Carmona who is fighting cancer.
+A.G.C. thanks L. Gabriel Gómez for useful comments on the manuscript.
+A.G.C. was supported by Programa de Estancias Postdoctorales VIE - UIS 2019000052 and Beca de Inicio Postdoctoral 2019 UV.
+This work was supported by the following grants: Colciencias-DAAD - 110278258747 RC-774-2017, VCTI - UAN - 2017239, DIEF de Ciencias - UIS - 2460, and Centro de Investigaciones - USTA - 1952392.
 Some calculations were cross-checked with the Mathematica package xAct (www.xact.es).